 - Willingness to undertake mandatory DBS check

-This position is closing on the 19th July 2021.
-Please send your CV (no more than two pages) a covering letter (no more than one side of A4), setting out how your experience fits the role to firstname.lastname@example.org with the job title in the subject header by 9am GMT on 19th July 2021.
+The application process for this position closes on August 17th 2021.
+Please send your CV (no more than two pages) a covering letter (no more than one side of A4), setting out how your experience fits the role to firstname.lastname@example.org with the job title in the subject header by 9am GMT on 17th August 2021.